aiven/devportal/docs/products/kafka/kafka-mirrormaker/concepts/replication-in-mirrormaker2.rst

 A: The schema registry client (e.g. used by the Avro converter) won't be able to find schemas for prefixed topics with a default configuration.
 However, it's possible to specify a custom {key,value}.subject.name.strategy on the client side.

-**Q: What happens if one of the clusters MM is configured to work with is unaccessible?**
+**Q: What happens if one of the clusters MM is configured to work with is inaccessible?**

 A: The MirrorMaker 2 process will not run, i.e. a single bad replication flow kills the whole replication.